meganrobin/portfolio-website/README.md

 # portfolio-website
-My portfolio website, designed in Figma and coded with React.js (Javascript, HTML, CSS).
+My portfolio website, designed in Figma and coded with React.js (JavaScript, HTML, CSS).